sergio-toro/node-fullstack-test/README.md

 Getting up and running with docker:
 -----------------------------------
 To use docker in the development process you need to have docker and docker-compose installed.
-You can find a guide to install docker and docker-compose `here <https://docs.docker.com/compose/install/>`_.
+You can find a guide to install docker and docker-compose [here](https://docs.docker.com/compose/install/).

 Once you have installed docker and docker-compose you are available to use this commands